I walked in your shoes.

-Shortly after arriving in Houston, I started looking for a job.
-I missed helping my patients, sharing my love and passion by supporting their journey to better health.
+Shortly after arriving in Houston, I began looking for work or, rather, a way to give my love and passion to others.

 My first job was in a specialty bra store, My Bra Boutique.
 In My Bra Boutique, you could see all possible sizes and styles of bras.

 It was scary to start a whole new career in sales, but I soon found a connection to what I had done my entire life, providing health education for healthy results.
 That was, I think, another training for my vocation as a coach.
 I loved when many women who walked into the store looking unhappy left with a smile on their faces, with that feeling of relief.
 You could tell something good had happened.

 At My Bra Boutique, I learned how to choose the correct bra size.
 Also, I learned that more than 75% of those who visited our store did not know.
 I immediately found the opportunity to communicate health and prevention with my clients; many returned with their friends or recommended us, mentioning what they learned about women’s health.

 I always remember the good times we spent with my colleagues at My Bra Boutique.
 We are still great friends, and we keep in touch.
 I will be eternally grateful.

 A couple of months later, I finally got what I considered my dream job at the Houston Health Department (HHD).

 With this, I left the store.

 I have been fortunate to be part of a fantastic team at HHD, working to strengthen community health programs and participating in community-based interventions, protecting the “H” about Houston.